alphagov/signon/README.md

 # Signon

-Signin is a centralised OAuth2 based single sign-on provider for GDS services that provides username/password and 2-Factor authentication.
+Signon is a centralised OAuth2 based single sign-on provider for GDS services that provides username/password and 2-Factor authentication.

 ## Live example